jkrsoftware-de/Generic-Locking-Library/readme.md

 It's very easy to implement in your Application and easy to understand.

-You can have an **Entity-Locking-Solution** right out of the Box for (currently) **_Plain Java_** and **Spring Boot-optimized** Apps.
+You can have an **Entity-Locking-Solution** right out of the Box for (currently) **_Plain Java_** and **_Spring Boot-optimized_** Apps.

 The Generic-Locking-Library is the Foundation of every Locking-Library developed by me.

-You can use the **Generic-Locking-Library** and use your own Lock-Backend-Implementation — or — you use my Implementations, in the Form of Extension-Libraries, such as:
+You can use the **Generic-Locking-Library** in Combination with your own Lock-Backend-Implementation — or — you use my Implementations, in the Form of Extension-Libraries, such as:
 * (coming soon) the **DynamoDB-Locking-Library**
   * for _Spring Boot_-Apps: *DynamoDB-Locking-Library-SpringBoot-Starter*
 * (coming soon) the **Redis-Locking-Library**